Private Equity fund holdings and factoring

 T. R. Whilst our business activities in France recorded a clear slowdown, international business allowed us to recover and record growth of 10%.
 In 2020, we implemented over 700 million euros in new factoring financing lines.

-This is also the year when we launched the development of new modules in our factoring software programme, notably to supervise client risks and credit limits.
+This was the year when we launched the development of new modules in our factoring software programme, notably to supervise client risks and credit limits.

 We also initiated an overhaul of our websites to improve our visibility and streamline our communications.